 - SIEAS has established a strong research network of East and Southeast Asian studies nationally and internationally.
 The Institute currently has collaborative strategic relations with major research institutions abroad as well as academic associations and scholars in Korea, including the Korean Association of Southeast Asian Studies and the Korean Institute of Southeast Asian Studies.

 - SIEAS has also been active in publication.
-In February 2015, its academic journal, “East Asian Studies” (published twice a year in Korean, English and other East Asian languages and indexed by the Korean Citation Index) marks its 34th.
+In February 2015, its academic journal, “East Asian Studies” (published twice a year in Korean, English and other East Asian languages and indexed by the Korean Citation Index) marks its 34th volume.
 Since 2013, SIEAS is publishing a new journal, TRaNS: Trans-Regional and -National Studies of Southeast Asia, with Cambridge University Press.
 In addition, ten monographs of the Institute’s East Asian Research Consortium Series and three monographs of SIEAS East Asian Studies Series have been published by renowned publishers in Korea.

 - SIEAS has organized international and national conferences, seminars, and workshops to facilitate academic research and exchange.
 The Institute organizes two international conferences annually.
 It also hosts national conferences more than twice a year.
 In addition, SIEAS invites scholars of East and Southeast Asian studies to present their works and ideas at monthly workshops, seminars and colloquia.